HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/administrationui.md

 ### Compare Mode

 This function is critical for modes that have been cloned with no changes noted.

 !!!note
       In order for you to use this function, you must have at least two  available `Modes`.

 1. Click **Open Mode Compare**.

-!!!note
+!!! note "Note"
 - You can search  `fields` in the search bar.
 - You can **toggle on** and **off** to show only fields with differences.
 - Differences in the fields are indicated by pink background.